yuzhoumo/latinator-3000/README.md

 var URL = 'https://en.wiktionary.org/wiki/' + input + '#Latin';

-The background image and webpage text can be easily changed in the HTML file.
+The background image and webpage text can also be easily changed in the HTML file.